kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 {{< codenew file="service/networking/networkpolicy.yaml" >}}

 {{< note >}}
-POSTing this to the API server for your cluster will have no effect unless your chosen networking solution supports network policy.
+Posting this to the API server for your cluster will have no effect unless your chosen networking solution supports network policy.
 {{< /note >}}

 __Mandatory Fields__: As with all other Kubernetes config, a NetworkPolicy